sambou-cyber/internal-security-audit-botium-toys/README.md

-# Internal Security Audit, Botium Toys (Fictional)
+# Internal Security Audit, Botium Toys

-This repository contains a fictional internal security audit conducted using the NIST Cybersecurity Framework (NIST CSF).
+This repository contains an internal security audit completed as part of the Google Cybersecurity Certificate program, applying the NIST Cybersecurity Framework (NIST CSF) within a simulated organizational environment.

 ## 📂 Project Overview
 The objective of this project was to assess an organization's security posture,